SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Integers are either *signed* (positive, zero, or negative) or *unsigned* (positive or zero).

-Swift provides signed and unsigned integers in 8, 16, 32, and 64 bit forms.
+Swift provides a variety of integer types that support different sizes of numbers, in both signed and unsigned versions.
-The types that store these integers include their size and sign --- for example, an 8-bit unsigned integer is of type `UInt8`, and a 32-bit signed integer is of type `Int32`.
+These types include their size and sign in their names --- for example, an 8-bit unsigned integer is of type `UInt8`, and a 32-bit signed integer is of type `Int32`.
 Like all types in Swift, these integer types have capitalized names.